GMX Mail

-GMX Mail is a free advertising-supported email service provided by GMX (Global Mail eXchange, in Germany: Global Message eXchange).
-Users may access received GMX Mail via webmail, or using POP3 or IMAP4 protocols.
+GMX Mail is a free, advertising-supported email service provided by Global Mail eXchange or Global Message eXchange in Germany.
+Users may access received GMX mail via webmail, or using POP3 or IMAP4 protocols.
 Mail is sent using SMTP.
-Founded in 1997, GMX is a subsidiary of United Internet AG, a stock-listed company in Germany, and a sister company to 1&1 Internet and Fasthosts Internet.
+Founded in 1997, GMX is a subsidiary of Ionos SE, a stock-listed company in Germany, and a sister company to Ionos and Fasthosts Internet.
 In addition to an email address, each GMX account includes a Mail Collector, Address Book, Organizer, and File Storage.
 Every user can register up to 10 individual GMX email addresses.
-Popup ads are displayed to all users, including premium, at login; as of 2021 GMX was the only large email provider using popup ads.
+Popup ads are displayed to all users, including premium, at GMX login; as of 2021 GMX was the only large email provider using popup ads.

 Security

 GMX Mail provides GMX.net and GMX.com users two-factor authentication (2FA) as a security measure.

-Features

-Features included in the free versions of the GMX Mail account differ between GMX.net and GMX.com: